laceyteas/lacey-teas-site/content/pages/meet.md

 ---
 ## Deposits

 As of March 2021 I require deposits for all new clients.
 For local appointments less than 6 hours and touring appointments less than 3 hours, the deposit will be $50 by Apple Pay, Gift Card, Venmo or Cash App.

-For local appointments longer than 6 hours, *FMTY or touring appointments longer than 4 hours I require a 50% deposit due to the more intricate planning process.
+For local appointments longer than 6 hours, *FMTY, touring appointments longer than 4 hours or appointments that include accomodations for specific fetish's I require a 50% deposit due to the more intricate planning process.

 Full deposit will be refunded in case of cancellation up to 48 hrs before the appointment.
 If canceled after this window your deposit will be kept as a cancellation fee.

 \*For FMTY dates I require a deposit of 50% of the rate + airfare.